04 Health policy

 Good

-practice infection control is paramount in early years settings.
+practice infection control is paramount in Woodlands Preschool.
 Young children’s immune systems are still developing, and they are therefore more susceptible to illness.

 Prevention